junsuzu/tomcat-native-en/README.md

 git clone https://github.com/apache/tomcat.git

 ```
-All of the successor tasks will be conducted under the stuffed folder.
+In this demo we copy "/tomcat/modules/stuffed" folder into "tomcat-native-en".
+All of the successor tasks will be conducted under tomcat-native-en/stuffed.
 ```
 cp -r ./tomcat/modules/stuffed ./tomcat-native-en/
 ```